 (You may suppose this has the experiential ring of more than just a random analogy pulled off for colorful illustration, and you would be correct.)

-The following talk has been highly sanitized and Mormonized, but it’s based upon several of my previous articles in this blog, two of which are the following:
+The following article has been highly sanitized and Mormonized, but it’s based upon several of my previous articles in this blog, two of which are the following: